ga-curriculum/intro-to-javascript-functions/arrow-functions/README.md

    - 5a.
 The statements that make up the function itself.
    - 5b.
 Optionally, a `return` statement.

-> 🚀 Arrow functions have a couple of cool and unique twists that can make them even more concise.
-Check out the [Advanced Arrow Functions Level Up](../level-up/advanced-arrow-functions.md) for more.

 ## 🎓 You Do